 - Tutoring in computer science can be obtained by contacting Sarah Dahlby Albright, coordinator in Noyce 3826.
 There is individual tutoring and drop-in, lab-based tutoring for computer science and upper-level statistics.

 - Individual assistance with writing assignments can be obtained by contacting the Writing Lab located in ARH 132.
-Contact Janet Carl, director, for more information.
+Contact Tisha Turk, director, for more information.

 - The Reading Laboratory is available for students wanting to improve reading efficiency and verbal skills.
-It is located at 1204 East Street.
-Contact Joan Mohan, director.
+It is co-located with the Writing Lab.
+Contact Tisha Turk.

 - The Library Lab and Research Tutors can provide individual assistance with research questions.
 They are located in the Burling Library.
 Contact Phil Jones, consulting librarian, or stop by the research desk.